MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-prerequisites.md

 ## In the Microsoft Entra admin center

-1. Create a cloud-only hybrid identity administrator account on your Microsoft Entra tenant.
+1. Create a cloud-only Hybrid Identity Administrator account on your Microsoft Entra tenant.
 This way, you can manage the configuration of your tenant if your on-premises services fail or become unavailable.
-Learn about how to [add a cloud-only hybrid identity administrator account](~/fundamentals/add-users.md).
+Learn about how to [add a cloud-only Hybrid Identity Administrator account](~/fundamentals/add-users.md).
 Finishing this step is critical to ensure that you don't get locked out of your tenant.
 1. Add one or more [custom domain names](~/fundamentals/add-custom-domain.yml) to your Microsoft Entra tenant.
 Your users can sign in with one of these domain names.

 ## In your directory in Active Directory